-Our "Dream Big" Projects are the vision for our facility improvement that will allow us to expand our programs while better utilizing all areas of our 5 acre facility.
-It's not a matter of "If you build it, they will come," its really a matter of "They're here, we better build it."
+Horses Help's "Dream Big" Projects are the vision for facility improvement that will allow expansion of programs while better utilizing all areas of the 5 acre facility.
+It's not a matter of "If you build it, they will come", it's really a matter of "They're here, we better build it".

-In 2014 Horses Help began the search for leadership to make our Dream Big projects become a reality.
-Sigma Construction and DPA Architects were solicited to create the conceptual model for our master plan and in additiona a menu for builiding in phases was completed as well.
-The total project cost came in at 6 million dollars.
+In 2014 Horses Help began the search for leadership to make the Dream Big projects become a reality.
+Sigma Construction and DPA Architects were solicited to create the conceptual model for the master plan along with a menu for building in phases.
+The total project cost is $6 million.

-In March of 2015, the board of directors selected Chip McCray a current Board Member to construct and lead a "Vision Team" who's job it is to focus their attention on establishing the proper relationships to solicit, time, talent, in-kind materials and financing to build this Dream.
+In March of 2015, the board of directors selected Chip McCray, a current Board Member, to construct and lead a "Vision Team" whose job it is to focus their attention on establishing the proper relationships to solicit time, talent, in-kind materials and financing to build this Dream.

 Interested in being part of our "Dream Big" Project or have questions?
 Contact:

 Executive Director Gregg Goodman at Gregg.firstname.lastname@example.org

 Here is a list of identified projects for the future: View the Mass Model here.14095 - Site Plan and Massing Model - Package - 2015-02-17

 As you can see from the model, the covered arena will one of the epicenters of the campus.
 It will extend the ride year and add additional opportunities for education and participation.